mrkev/clocktower/README.md

 Clocktower
 ==========

+** Strictly beta software.
+Don't use as your main planning shenaningan cause backwards compatibility between versions is not guaranteed. **

 Clocktower is a very early attempt to replace Chequerd.
 It uses the RedAPI and whatnot.
 It doesn't even have a decent README, but it works.
 It has collision detection, and a drag & drop GUI to select courses.